 - forcing a dog or cat to stay outdoors in extremely hot or cold conditions.

-- the accused was not responsible for the abused animal’s care, and/or
+- you were not responsible for the abused animal’s care, and/or

-- the defendant lacked the means to properly care for the animal.
+- you lacked the means to properly care for the animal.

 A violation of this statute is a wobbler.
 A prosecutor can charge a wobbler as either a misdemeanor or a felony.